HaolongChen/ToDo/README.md

 ## Deployment

+This application is deployed and accessible at: https://todo-qkmo.onrender.com

-This application is ready to be deployed to platforms like Heroku, Render, or Vercel:
+The application is ready to be deployed to platforms like Heroku, Render, or Vercel:

 - **Build Command**: `npm run build`
 - **Output Directory**: `frontend/dist`